-School admission registers are permanent records, which makes them a useful resource for family historians.
+Public school admission registers are permanent records, which means that many are held by State Records.
 They are also important records for individuals who require proof of their own education, for purposes such as applying for employment.

 Series containing school admission registers are listed on ArchivesSearch.
 To determine the availability of a school's admission registers in the collection, conduct a Keyword Search using [school name] AND admission register* as the search phrase.
-Admission registers which are older than 30 years old are publicly accessible within our Research Centre.
-Information on ordering records for viewing is available under Ordering Records on our website.
+Individuals have a right of access to their own admission details, and admission registers which are older than 30 years old are publicly accessible within our Research Centre.

 State Records holds records for government schools.
-Records of private, independent or church schools may be held by the body responsible for their oversight.
+Records of private, independent or church schools may be held by the body responsible for their oversight such as a church denomination archive.
 Some of the larger private schools manage their own archive.
 Others have transferred their records to the State Library of South Australia.